twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap04%zh.rst

    * - 英譯(Translated from the Pali by **Ven.
 Nārada Thera** ) [6]_
      - LIKE A MIRAGE IS THIS BODY
-        46. Knowing that this body is like foam, [NāradaFn04-08]_ and comprehending its mirage-nature, [NāradaFn04-09]_ one should destroy the flower-shafts of sensual passions (Màra), and pass beyond the sight of the king of death.
+        46. Knowing that this body is like foam, [NāradaFn04-08]_ and comprehending its mirage-nature, [NāradaFn04-09]_ one should destroy the flower-shafts of sensual passions (Māra), and pass beyond the sight of the king of death.
 [NāradaFn04-10]_

    * - 英譯(Translated from the Pali by **Ven. Ācharya Buddharakkhita** ) [7]_
      - **46.** Realizing that this body is like froth, penetrating its mirage-like nature, and plucking out Mara's flower-tipped arrows of sensuality, go beyond sight of the King of Death!